This post contains affiliate links. See my disclosure policy here.

 Tasting Notes

-“I had never heard of this cocktail before we found it in the book and wasn’t really sure what to expect of it.
+Kendall’s Take: “I had never heard of this cocktail before I found it in the book and wasn’t really sure what to expect of it.
 It turns out it’s just a simple bright, boozy, and citrusy drink that has a nice sweet lemon flavor thanks to the Meyer lemon.
-We tried it with both conventional lemons and Meyer lemons, and I do think the Meyer lemon makes it better.
+I tried the Maiden’s Prayer with both conventional lemons and Meyer lemons, and I do think the Meyer lemon makes it better.
 If you’re interested in trying this ‘date peeler,’ I would splurge on those to get the full experience.”

 Recipe